 This ensures that a vehicle can be brought to a complete stop if there’s a failure of the brake system

-Using only levers and cables, each type of emergency brake is completely mechanical and bypasses the normal brake system.
-This ensures that a vehicle can be brought to a complete stop if there’s a failure of the brake system
+Using only levers and cables, each type of emergency brake is wholly mechanical and bypasses the normal brake system.
+This ensures that a vehicle can be brought to a complete stop if there’s a failure of the brake system.

 The equalizer divides the force and sends it evenly across the two cables connected to the rear wheels